Women in New Zealand: Discrimination

 Inequality between men and women exists in New Zealand and is a legacy of colonisation.
-In New Zealand society and pākehā (European) institutions until the 1960s, women were expected to fulfill a limited role centering on marriage, motherhood, and taking care of husband, home and children.
+In New Zealand society and Pākehā (European) institutions until the 1960s, women were expected to fulfill a limited role centering on marriage, motherhood, and taking care of husband, home and children.
 Men had the role to support their wives and children financially, by working or using their family funds.
 This division in roles impacted on every aspect of women's lives, regardless of their own talents and ambitions, or their economic and social realities (such as having to raise children alone).
 Public culture focused almost entirely on men and their interests.
 Men also represented both themselves and their families in public affairs and over this time through the 19th century up until the 1960s men held most of the leadership and management roles in public and private institutions.

-The gender pay gap in New Zealand is 9.5% with women receiving less money for equal work than men.
+As of 2023, the gender pay gap in New Zealand is 9.2%.

 New Zealand has anti-discrimination and human rights laws including the New Zealand Bill of Rights Act 1990, the Human Rights Act 1993 and the Equal Pay Act 1972.

+On 10 January 1985 New Zealand ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) with reservations.
+In 1989, 2003 and 2007, New Zealand withdrew its three reservations.

+The New Zealand government is subject to the United Nations periodic reporting procedures in relation to those conventions which it has ratified.
+The 9th Periodic Report on CEDAW was submitted in July 2023.
+The UN reporting Committee's concluding remarks noted several positive changes since the previous report.
+However the Committee noted a number of continuing concerns including women’s access to justice, gender-based violence against women and nationality matters.